wards999/cpuindicator/README.md

-Display Settings
+## Display Settings

 Do you want CPU activity displayed as a number, a colored square or a colored circle

-Horizontal Position Tweak

-To move the icon sideways
+Horizontal Position Tweak :  To move the icon sideways

-Vertical Position Tweak

-To move the icon up and down
+Vertical Position Tweak : To move the icon up and down

-Refresh Frequency

-How often to check CPU usage
+Refresh Frequency :  How often to check CPU usage

-Size

-How big do we want the text, square or cicrle
+Size : How big do we want the text, square or cicrle

-Square / Cicrle Settings
+## Square / Circle Settings

 Set colors for different CPU amounts

-Number Settings
+## Number Settings

 Set Font and font colors

-Start With Windows
+## Start With Windows

 Auto load at log-on